oracle/truffleruby/doc/user/truffleruby-additions.md

 TruffleRuby is an integral part of GraalVM, so the version number of TruffleRuby is always the same as the version of GraalVM that contains it.
-If you are using TruffleRuby outside of GraalVM, such as from Java 9 or a modified Java 8, the version will be `'0.0'`.
+If you are using TruffleRuby outside of GraalVM, such as a standard JVM, the version will be `'0.0'`.
 You can find the version number of GraalVM and TruffleRuby using the standard `RUBY_ENGINE_VERSION` constant.

 ## Truffle methods